tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 14. Get Inventory Availability (oAuth Flow + Connect API)
 15. Search Operations (like indexing)

-## Environment variables can be used to provid comma delimited values for:
+## Environment variables can be used to provide comma delimited values for:

  1. Single Capricorn Coffee item
  2. Multiple Capricorn Coffee items